organix/uFork/ufork.md

 are turned into message-events.

 There are currently two variations of the uFork VM.
-A [proof-of-concept implementation](ufork-c/vm.md) written in C, and a [more robust implementation](ufork-rust/vm.md) written in Rust/WASM.
+A [proof-of-concept prototype](https://github.com/organix/ufork-c/blob/main/vm.md) written in C, and a [more robust implementation](ufork-rust/vm.md) written in Rust/WASM.
-The instruction set and internal representation has evolved so the two implementations are no longer compatible, but each demonstrates important points in the design space.
+The instruction set and internal representation has evolved so the two implementations are no longer compatible, but each demonstrates important aspects of the design space.

 ## Inspiration